 Why is there a NextGen GA Fund?

-The NextGen GA Fund is being established to support the rollout of the U.S. "NextGen" program, which enables updated air traffic information to both pilots and controllers.
+The NextGen GA Fund is being established to support the rollout of the U.S. “NextGen” program, which enables updated air traffic information to both pilots and controllers.
 There are more than 150,000 general aviation aircraft requiring access to controlled airspace, and NextGen cannot provide its promised benefits to the air traffic system unless these aircraft are participating with updated technology.
-Given this imperative, the Department of Transportation has authorized federal support of avionics equipage to address the needs of the general aviation community.
+Given this imperative, the Department of Transportation has been authorized by Congress to provide federal loan guarantee support of avionics equipage to address the needs of the general aviation community.
 The NextGen GA Fund is working exclusively on behalf of the GA community to enable these NextGen upgrades through financial incentives, including affordable loans and other assistance.

 When is the financing available?